Achrestogrammus

 Achrestogrammus is an extinct genus of prehistoric marine ray-finned fish that lived during the Upper Miocene subepoch of California.
 It contains a single species, A. achrestus, known from diatomite deposits of the Monterey Formation.
 Although known from only an incomplete specimen, it is thought to be an early greenling.

+Fossils

+According to Paleobiology Database in 2025, this genus has no referenced fossils or species.